 The only downfall is you are limited to how much you can make at a time.
 I’ll usually do this and just freeze or use this broth right away as it doesn’t make a full 7 quarts to fill a canner.
 You can process it in pints to fill a canner more easily.
 Either way is great.

 Remove chicken pieces and vegetables.
 Discard.
 Strain broth to remove any small bones and pieces left in the broth.
 I have a colander that I use.
 You can use cheesecloth if you want a very clear broth.
-I don’t mind little bits, so the colander is good for me.
+I don’t mind little bits of meat, so the colander is good for me.

 Allow the broth to cool, and then place in the fridge to chill completely.
 The next morning, there will be a layer of fat floating on top.
 It is easy to remove that fat with a slotted spoon before storing your broth.